atlassian-labs/compiled/README.md

-# untitled-css-in-js-project
+# @compiled/css-in-js

-Typescript first css-in-js library that compiles away all your problems.
+> Typescript first CSS in JS library that compiles away to nothing 🔧🚧

 Inspired by the `css` prop and zero config SSR of [Emotion](https://emotion.sh), the zero runtime of [Linaria](https://linaria.now.sh), and the `styled` api from [Styled Components](https://www.styled-components.com) to create _the_ css-in-js solution for component libraries.

-No runtime, server side rendering out-of-the-box, made for component libraries.
+- 🙅 No runtime (but actually no runtime)
+- 🌍 Server side rendering out-of-the-box (run anywhere with zero config)
+- 📦 Made for consumers consumers (developers who consume your components)

-Currently in initial development -
+Currently in initial development.
-Typescript transformer first,
-Babel plugin later.
+Reach out to me [@itsmadou](https://twitter.com/itsmadou) if this sounds interesting to you.

 ## `css` prop